Copenhagen Tunnel: 20th century

 It was at Copenhagen Tunnel where passenger services from King's Cross via the Gasworks Tunnel met goods trains and coal trains from expansive depots situated north of the Regent's Canal.
 The western tracks north of the tunnel also had a former connection to the lines serving King's Cross Goods Yard, which connected at Goods and Mineral Junction and its corresponding signal box.
 The two lines in the Western bore were formerly named the Up Goods and Down Goods for this reason, and also because all three bores were still in situ.

-To those who have had no opportunities of seeing the processes in the Midland districts, a visit to the Copenhagen Tunnel works will be full of interest; and, amongst other novelties, may be mentioned the use of saw-dust in lieu of sand*, the latter material being very costly, whilst the former is supplied on the works from a saw-mill worked by a steam-engine, which at the same time drives the mortar-mill, and works the lifts at two of the tunnel shafts.

-The area above the southern tunnel portal was used for a rail line going to the Caledonian Road Coal and Goods Depot (now Bunning Way) which passed along the parapet of the tunnel entrance.
-This was situated conveniently close to the Metropolitan Cattle Market, located on the ground above the tunnels from 1855 to 1963.
-Many trains carried cattle along this line on their last journey to the abattoirs there.

 The original tunnel is now the middle of three parallel bores.
 A second tunnel to the west was built in 1877 and a third one to the east in 1886.
 The western bore carried up and down goods traffic, the central one was used for down passenger traffic and the eastern bore was used for up passenger traffic.
-Following electrification in the 1970s, the layout was remodelled, as Kings Cross Goods Yard and Top Shed had closed so it was possible to remove the goods lines and simplify the track layout.
+Following electrification in the 1970s, the layout was remodelled.
+This was helped by the fact that King's Cross Goods Yard and Top Shed had closed, so it was possible to remove the goods lines.
 The eastern tunnel was taken out of railway service but maintained to ensure the integrity of the ground overhead – it provides road vehicle access to Holloway Bank.

-In the 1955 British film comedy The Ladykillers, the northern portal of the tunnel is used as a set for the disposal of the body of Cecil Parker behind the house of Mrs Wilberforce, which was a set created over the tunnel specifically for the film.
+The 1955 British comedy film The Ladykillers is set in the area around King's Cross and St Pancras railway stations and their old goods yards.
+One of the sets for the house of the protagonist, Mrs Wilberforce, was built perpendicular to the end of Frederica Street, which sat close to the south portal of the Copenhagen Tunnel.
+Immediately to the south of the set was the spur which carried a track above the tunnel to the goods and coal yard.
+In one scene from the film the characters dump others' dead bodies over the south portal of the tunnel onto the tracks below.
+None of Frederica Street, the set, the coal and goods yard, and the spur of track survive today.